 But that doesn’t prove this beguiler’s point.
 He argued against the Bible’s definition of faith, and examination of the Bible proved his argument to be fallacious: containing a fallacy; logically unsound: deceptive; misleading: delusive.

 According to the Bible, faith is the end result of reason.
-Faith is extrapolating from what is known to what is unobservable.
-This is the essence of the scientific method – extrapolating the results of a small sample to a larger population or future condition.
 So we can’t categorize the Bible with “religions”.